for Spring 2020

 Mt Aso (Aso-san) is the largest active volcano in Japan

 Selected in Japan by a cut-flower developer, this pinkish-red male selection forms a spreading shrub 6ft x 6ft with handsome bluish-gray leaves that are silky underneath.
 The twigs are covered with a grayish-tan fuzz (indumentum) and in September the pink flower buds start to develop.
 We counted a branch with 23 flower buds ready to open next spring-imagine that show!
 In Northern Vermont the catkins start to swell in late January and open in February and March, depending on the temperature.
 ‘Mt Aso’ will even open for Valentine’s Day if cut and brought inside a few days before the event!
 They make a wonderful alternative to red roses, as you can grow these yourself for your beloved!
 The flowers are as soft and silky as they look and open about 1in long.
 They gradually expand as they mature and when the pollen is fully exposed they are closer to 2in long.

 It’s a non-fussy shrub that will grow almost anywhere in full sun; in sandy, average or moist soil (as long as it is watered regularly in areas of low rainfall).
+They should be coppiced every year to get the best displays of catkins.
 Hardy to Zone 4.

 Pink Pussy Willow after 3 days indoors from tight buds!
 January 2012.

 A photo taken in our Winter Garden in early March.
 Simply lovely!

 In 2014 we learned from a taxonomist that this is not a Salix chaenomeloides selection, but belongs to Salix gracilistyla; a totally different Japanese species.
 Hence we have corrected our mistake!